sdtaylor/pyPhenology/docs/optimizers.rst

 * ``testing``  Designed to be quick for testing code.
 Results from this should not be used for analysis.
 * ``practical`` Default.
 Should produce realistic results on desktop systems in a relatively short period.
-* ``exhaustive`` Designed to find the absolute optimal solution.
+* ``intensive`` Designed to find the absolute optimal solution.
 Can potentially take hours to days.

 The 2nd is using a dictionary for customized optimizer arguments::